-Reference: Construction Stormwater Plan Re eview Tracking Form Responsible: Stormwater Coordinator Frequency: On-going Annually nually Goals: Report: Measure ADMINISTRATION: Complete construction stormwater site plan review form for every land development and building project that will disturb at least one acre of soil surface alone or as part of a larger common plan of development or sale.
-GOAL: 100% 100% EFFECTIVENESS: Record when construction stormwater site plan submittal requirements were not satisfied and required revision and resubmittal.
-GOAL: 100% 0 Yes No Explanation: We require plans to be created by a professional engineer or a person with experience.
+Reference: Construction Stormwater Plan Review Tracking Site Responsible: Stormwater Coordinator Frequency: On-going An nually Goals: Report: Measure stormwater site development ar disturb at least ON: Complete construction plan review form for every land building project that will one acre of soil surface alone or er common plan of development GOAL: 100% 100% stormwater site 5: Record when construction plan submittal requirements ed and required revision and GOAL: 100% 0

+We require plans to be created by a professional engineer or a person with experience.
 We don't receive plans that are not professionally drawn.
 Development permits are not issued until the plan is reviewed.